 For vector values, you can use just one string to enter homogeneous vector.
+For square NxN-matrix values, you can use:

-array of strings of size (N+1)\N/2 to enter symmetric matrix (upper triangle, row by row)
+array of strings of size (N+1)N/2 to enter symmetric matrix (upper triangle, row by row)

 just one string to enter (spatially variable) multiple of the unit matrix.